Loot: The Dublin concept store on how to shop vintage in Ireland

 “The bricks’ relatively small size allowed us to play with patterns in the coursing for the facade, adding tonal variety, altering perceptions of proportion and forming weathering features such as a continuous brick cill,” explain Ciarán and Laura.

 “The builders were wonderful at translating our ideas from paper to the ground.
-In particular the brick layers really enabled us to make this design a reality with their knowledge and passion for the task at hand.”
+In particular, the brick layers really enabled us to make this design a reality with their knowledge and passion for the task at hand.”

 The result of this transformation is illustrated by an anecdote the owner shared after the project was completed.

-“Our client told us a story shortly after the project was completed where one of the trades people was coincidentally sent to work on two houses in the same estate.
-At first he visited our client to carry out his work, said nothing and left to complete the work on the neighbours house nearby.
+“Our client told us a story shortly after the project was completed where one of the tradespeople was coincidentally sent to work on two houses in the same estate.
+At first, he visited our client to carry out his work, said nothing and left to complete the work on the neighbour’s house nearby.
 He came back at the end of the day to tell her he had realised the difference between the two houses and wanted to say how impressed he was with the new layout.

-“Perhaps this story goes some way to explaining that these subtle design interventions can seem so obvious on first glance but they go a long way to unlocking the latent potential within such a familiar house type.”
+“Perhaps this story goes some way to explaining that these subtle design interventions can seem so obvious at first glance but they go a long way to unlocking the latent potential within such a familiar house type.”

 Balbriggan extension